|Apply Now||Application Materials|

 By mid-February, the department will have a short list of candidates for admission and will contact these applicants for copies of their official transcripts.

 We normally begin sending out offers in February and continue through March.
-Once you have been admitted, we invite you to visit the department (virtually during the COVID-19 pandemic) to meet the faculty, graduate administrators and some of the graduate students who are already in the program.
+Once you have been admitted, we will invite you to visit the department (either virtually or in person) to meet the faculty, graduate administrators and some of the graduate students who are already in the program.
 We are available at that point to address questions you might have about the program.
 All applicants will be able to check the status of their application in the online admission system by the end of February.
 We ask that you respond to our offer of admission in a timely manner in consideration of other shortlisted applicants.

 |Application Fee:||$125.00 CDN|